LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/create-template.rst

 Add the form HTML to the template.
 Update the ``HelloController`` method ``Index()`` to return ``View()``.

-When you re-render the app now, you'll notice even though the HTML for the form is the same, there is now a navigation bar up top.
+When you re-render the app now, you'll notice some additional features and different styling.

-The header and footer that appear are provided by the There is a ``_Layout.cshtml`` file inside of the ``Views/Shared`` folder that provides some scaffolding for the application views.
+There is a ``_Layout.cshtml`` file inside of the ``Views/Shared`` folder that provides some scaffolding for the application views.
+You can edit this file once and any other template will also render whatever elements you add to it.
+This can help give your application a polished, unified look and feel.
 If you do not want to use this file, adding ``@{Layout = null;}`` at the top of the template will cause this shared layout template to be ignored.